Lisps in Speech Therapy: Types, Causes & Proven Treatment

 How Speech Therapy Treats Lisps

-Speech therapy for lisps focuses on:
+Speech therapy for lisps focuses on structured skill building.

-1. Awareness of tongue placement
+1. Developing awareness of tongue placement

-2. Correct airflow direction
+2. Teaching correct airflow direction

 At-Home Support That Makes a Difference

-• Avoid constant correction in conversation
+• Avoiding constant correction during natural conversation

-Consistency builds muscle memory.
+Consistency builds new muscle memory.

 Modern Treatment Options